 Leaving Certificate 2021 and accredited grades

-If you are a Leaving Certificate student in 2021, you have the choice to sit the written exam in June 2021 or get an accredited grade from the State Examination Commission (SEC) or both.
-You must use the Candidate Self Service Portal (CSSP) to record your choices – the Portal closed on 16 March 2021.
+If you were a Leaving Certificate student in 2021, you could choose to sit the written exam in June 2021 or get an accredited grade from the State Examination Commission (SEC) or both.

-If you opt for both the written exam and an accredited grade in a subject, you will have your best grade recorded in your Leaving Certificate results.
+If you opted for both the written exam and an accredited grade in a subject, you will have your best grade recorded in your Leaving Certificate results.

-The Department of Education has published information about oral exams and other examination events during and after Easter 2021.
+The Department of Education has information about Leaving Certificate 2021.

 Leaving Certificate written exams

-The oral and coursework components of the exams will not be included in the accredited grade process.
+The oral and coursework components of the exams were not included in the accredited grade process.